beanguap/2D-Multiplater-Tank-Game/README.md

 ## 🔭 Overview

-This project serves as a starter template for a 2D multiplayer tank game.
+This project serves as a 2D multiplayer tank game.
 It leverages modern web technologies to ensure a fast, scalable, and maintainable codebase.
 The design focuses on real-time interactions via WebSockets, and provides modules for leaderboards, tank customization, and an attractive landing page.

 ## ✨ Features